garglk/garglk/INSTALL.md

 After that, just follow the general instructions above.

+Note that on Fedora, /usr/local/lib is not included in the default search path, so you may want to pass `-DCMAKE_INSTALL_PREFIX=/usr`.
+However, you may instead want to use the provided `gargoyle-buildrpm.sh` script as a guide to build an RPM package so that your package manager can track the Gargoyle installation.

 ## Building on MacOS: (notes by Andrew Plotkin, April 2017)

 The new build script (contributed by Brad Town) can be run on any